ETF Arbitrage and International Diversification

 70 Pages Posted: 10 Dec 2018 Last revised: 16 Feb 2022

-Assets under management of exchange-traded funds (ETF) have been growing significantly, yet the majority of ETF trades still occur on U.S. exchanges.
-We show that investment decisions of both institutional and retail investors when trading international country ETFs are mostly driven by shocks related to U.S. fundamentals, measured by VIX, rather than local country risks.
+We show that investment decisions of ETF market participants when trading country ETFs are mostly driven by shocks to U.S. fundamentals, rather than local risks.
 Investors react only to negative news about local economies.
-When U.S. economic uncertainty increases, investors switch to Cash ETF products.
+When U.S. economic uncertainty increases, investors switch to Cash ETFs.
 We demonstrate that ETF arbitrage mechanism is one of the key channels through which U.S. shocks propagate to local economies leading to increased return correlation with the U.S. market, limiting the benefits from international diversification.
 Staggered introduction of country ETFs increases the return correlations between underlying foreign and U.S. market indices.
-We find that countries with stronger ETF price-discovery and lower limits to arbitrage tend to have a higher comovement with the U.S. market lending further support for the proposed arbitrage mechanism.
+We find that countries with stronger ETF price discovery and lower limits to arbitrage have a higher comovement with the U.S. market lending further support for the proposed arbitrage mechanism.